MD: CAPES - Assessing Academic Achievement & Professionalism

 - any combination of the above items, and others which might raise serious unresolved doubts about the integrity of the student with regards to entering the practice of medicine

-For more information, consult the Guiding Principles of Professionalism under the Policies section of this Bulletin.
+For more information, consult the Professionalism & Conduct Policies section of this Bulletin.

 At the discretion of the associate dean for student affairs, in cases of serious or repeated breaches of professional integrity, the associate dean for student affairs will convene a meeting with the associate dean for admissions, the associate dean for medical student education, or the senior associate dean for medical education to review the complaint(s) and to decide whether further action is necessary.